arjun2598/FlashPoint/docs/DESIGN_DECISIONS.md

 # Design Decisions

-A running log of decisions that were genuinely contested, where a reasonable engineer could have chosen otherwise.
+A running log of decisions where a reasonable engineer could have chosen otherwise.
 Each entry states the alternatives and why they lost.
 Decisions with no real alternative are not recorded here.

-The order is chronological, and that is deliberate: read straight through and the reasoning develops, including the two places where a measurement overturned an earlier choice.
-The index below is for finding one entry; the body is for following the argument.
+The order is chronological, so reading straight through follows the reasoning as it developed, including the two places where a measurement overturned an earlier choice.
+The index below is for finding one entry.

 ## Index